-On the basis of our risk assessments, together with our assessment of the Company's overall control environment, our judgement was that performance materiality was 75% (2016: 75%) of our planning materiality, namely \$7.5m (2016: \$7.0m).
+On the basis of our risk assessments, together with our assessment of the Company's overall control environment, our judgement was that performance materiality was 50% (2017: 75%) of our planning materiality, namely \$6.4m (2017: \$7.5m).
+We reduced the percentage to 50% due to changes in the Company's processes and systems during the year.